Stresadiz/calculator/README.md

 # calculator
-Funcional calculator in js, html and scss
+Funcional calculator in js, html and css